apache/hadoop/hadoop-common-project/hadoop-common/src/site/markdown/filesystem/outputstream.md

     1. If `read() != -1`, there is new data.

 This algorithm works for filesystems which are consistent with metadata and data, as well as HDFS.
-What is important to know is that even if the length of the file is declared to be 0, in HDFS this can mean "there is data —it just that the metadata is not up to date"
+What is important to know is that even if the `getFileStatus(path).getLen()==0` holds, in HDFS there may be data, but the metadata is not up to date"

 ### Local Filesystem, `file:`